linhnddev/uwp/myapps/privacy-policy.md

 - I do not collect all sensitive user information like username, password, oauth token.
 All information of user are saved encrypted locally in app folder

 ## Ads in app:
 - My apps use Ads service for monetizing purpose.
-Some ads may be inappropiate or link to scam websites.
+Some ads may be inappropiate or linked to scam websites.
 Please be very careful after click on those unknown ad banners